-In the Phase I of the project, which is to be covered from the 2007 budget, the distance learning center and 176 internet accessed computer labs will be established at selected locations.
-In the Phase II, the remaining 324 labs will be established at other units.
+In the first phase of the project, which is to be covered from the 2007 budget, the distance learning center and 176 internet accessed computer labs will be established on selected locations.
+Then in the second phase, the remaining 324 labs will be established in other units.